 The barkeeper who stood behind the outdoor bar was clapping along, leaned towards him and said, “I see you like the music.”

 “Better not disturb him,” answered Soletus.
 “He’ll be disappointed if he didn’t get to hear this song through.”

 The corner of Mien’s mouth went up in appreciation.
-Soletus did an excellent job of diverting people from speaking to him.
+Soletus did an excellent job of diverting people away from him.
 He couldn’t memorize notes thoroughly and speak at the same time.
 He could listen to them and the music as he was trained to listen to multiple sounds and magical timbres when needed.
 But not when he needed to be focused.
 His finger started wriggling on the side of the wooden goblet of wine he held as if it was his flute.

 “Only when they’re using their abilities.”

-Pleasant chills rolled through Mien’s body when the song slowed down with a long, deep note from the flute.
+Pleasant chills rolled through Mien’s body when the song slowed down with a long deep note from the flute.
 The drummer then cut off his beat and the song took on a whole new life.
 They were playing an elvish set.

 Even better, he thought.

 “Does he sing?
 We’re having singers tonight,” asked the barkeeper.